When executed well, presentations can be entertaining, engaging, have the audience rapt and motivate them to perform after it's over.

 But, while 10% of people love giving presentations and excel, a similar number have an extreme fear of them, experience panic attacks, anxiety and even melt-down.

 Where do you stand on this spectrum?
-And what can you do to improve your own presentation skills?
+And how can you improve your own presentation skills?

 - Identify the purpose of your presentation - What are you trying to achieve?
 For example, are you selling an idea, communicating a message, telling a story, or motivating the audience?